BYU-ITC-544/milestones/milestone-4/Milestone 4: Systems Set Up.md

 ### Step 6: SIEM set up - Extra Credit

 - Select a SIEM solution that best suits your network.
 Some possibilities are (Splunk, ELK Stack (Elasticsearch, Logstash, Kibana), and Security Onion)
-- Consider which devices you need to and can collect logs from.
+- Consider which devices you need to collect logs from and from which you can collect logs.
 Possibilities include:
    - Workstations
-   - Wervers
+   - Servers
-   - Eouters
+   - Routers
    - Hypervisor
 - Set up your chosen SIEM solution and collect logs from the necessary devices
 - Use preset default or set up some of your own alerts and then trigger them to test they are working as intended but you will need at least 5 working and useful alerts.